 If your baby does not have any other health problems, he or she will be cared for like a typical newborn.
-Your baby may need to go to the Newborn Critical Care Center (NCCC) if he or she has any problems, such as difficulty breathing, after delivery.
-Your baby will be examined by a pediatrician and possibly a pediatric surgical specialist before leaving the hospital.
+Your baby may need to go to the Newborn Critical Care Center (NCCC) if he or she has any problems, such as problems breathing, after delivery.
+A pediatrician will examine your baby before you leave the hospital.